 Table (4) illustrates the difference between pre and post promotion program nursing students' perception of climate change in items, waste of resources contributes to climate change, climate change will be serious in Egypt, and diseases are sensitive to climate change 10.9%.
-9.6% through promotion program to 90.9%, 98.4% and 94.3% subsequently for postempowerment, with a highly statistically significant difference at p <0.001 regarding all items of the perceived climate change.
+9.6% through promotion program to 90.9%, 98.4% and subsequently 94.3% empowerment, with a highly statistically significant difference at p < 0.001 regarding all items of the perceived climate change.